B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - How do you prevent inventory drift when Shopify, Amazon, and wholesale all pull from the same stock?

-- What happens when one channel consumes inventory reserved for another?
+- What happens when one channel consumes inventory that was reserved for another?

 ### Ask About Compliance Readiness